 Kohl's Healthy Choices for Healthy Families

-In an effort to stem the rise in childhood obesity, Penn State Hershey Children's Hospital has partnered with Kohl's Department Store to create Kohl's Healthy Choices for Healthy Families.
+In an effort to stem the rise in childhood obesity, Penn State Children's Hospital with Penn State Hershey PRO Wellness Center has partnered with Kohl's Department Store to create the program, Kohl's Healthy Champions.
+This program teaches children and families the importance of bringing healthy choices to life — starting with eating healthy and getting active.

-Kohl's Department Store, through the Kohl's Cares for Kids® program, has provided more than $530,000 to Penn State Hershey Children's Hospital since 2006 to educate youth and families about the importance of eating healthy and engaging in regular physical activity.
+Kohl's Department Store, through the Kohl's Cares for Kids® program, has provided more than $1.4 million to Penn State Children's Hospital since 2006 to educate youth and families about the importance of eating healthy and engaging in regular physical activity.

 Hershey Center for Applied Research